-Using a picture of you can reassure your potential subscribers.
-To put it another way, you’re telling them, “we’re starting a discussion”.
-It works especially well for B2B websites or bloggers.
+Using a picture of yourself can reassure your potential subscribers.
+To put it another way, you’re telling them, “We’re starting a discussion.”
+It works especially well for B2B websites and bloggers.

-Depending on the offer you make for your subscribers, it might be worth illustrating it right into your popup.
+Depending on the offer you make for your subscribers (we’ll elaborate later in this article), it might be worth illustrating it directly into your popup.

 See this popup from Practical Ecommerce?
 It tells you right away what you’ll get when you subscribe.

-Logos are great to provide social proof and reassure.
-Here’s an example on Conversioner.com.
+Logos are great to provide social proof and to reassure.
+Here’s an example on Conversioner.com’s email lightbox.